amirrajan/mokepon/readme.md

 # Mokepon

-Gotta catch em' all just got real.
+Catching them all just got real.

 ## Running The Game